 - Customize text using header formats, stylization, fonts, etc.

 - Add images from Google, a link, or upload

 - Update the number of columns in the layout

-- Turn on/off footer
+- Turn the footer on/off

 - Update colors

-- Integrate additional Google tools like Google+, Groups, and Hangouts.
+- Integrate additional Google tools like Google+, Groups, and Hangouts

 There are also “Gadgets” that are supposed to accomplish similar results as plugins and extensions in other builder tools.
 However, the gadgets don’t really work well nor do they serve a purpose for the types of sites you can create with it.